Science is a Team Sport.....

 Jessica is documenting morphological and behavioral differences in populations of Hemidactylus turcicus that inhabit different substrates.
 These invasive geckos live on a variety of man-made structures that range from brick construction to metal and glass.

 David Pérez Guerra

 David comes to the laboratory from The Universidad Autónoma del Estado de México in Toluca.
 His interests are evolutionary ecology and physiology.
-David will be working to document the effects of hypoxia on the reproductive physiology of squamates.
+David is working to document the effects of hypoxia on the reproductive physiology of squamates.

 Christian Esquivel Energy content of leaf tissue from different species of Asclepias